ROvACC/docs/training/DELIVERY.md

 3. ModeC: the current position and altitude is send to the radar
 4. ModeS: is the most complicated mode, because in addition to ModeC's transmission capability, ModeS can also transmit other data about the aircraft, such as indicated air speed, mach number or fuel on board.

-    Note: In addition to the previously mentioned, a ModeS transponder has the ability to automatically correlate the target with the FPL, which means that it is not necessary to use a unique code compared to other aircraft.
+    Note: In addition to the previously mentioned, a ModeS transponder has the ability to automatically correlate the target with the FPL, which means that it is not necessary to use an unique code compared to other aircraft.
 Thus, capable aircraft will be assigned squawk code 1000.

 In Romanian airspace, aircraft flying in controlled airspace are required to use a ModeC transponder and use it in ON mode the entire time the aircraft is moving, whether on the apron, taxiway, runway or in the air.

-in phraseology, the allocation of the squawk code is done using the following phrase:
+In phraseology, the allocation of the squawk code is done using the following phrase:

 `SQUAWK 2710` (squawk two seven one zero)